r-pufky/docs/services/nginx/README.md

 ```
 * The `SERVER_DNS_NAME` should be in the SSL certificate; a [wildcard
   certificate][5] will work.
+* `ssl-dhparams.pem` may be generated with `sudo openssl dhparam -out
+  ssl-dhparams.pem 4096`.

 ### Setup Base Proxy Control
 A proxy control template will enable complex proxy configurations to be applied